Mike Ashley (businessman): Other clubs

 Ashley acquired a 8.92% stake in the Rangers International Football Club, the parent company of Scottish football club Rangers, in October 2014.
 The Scottish Football Association rejected Ashley's request to raise his shareholding to 29.9% due to the fact he already owned a large amount of Newcastle United shares, which was seen as a conflict of interest.
 In January 2015, Rangers fans protested against Mike Ashley's plans to secure a £10 million loan using the club's stadium as security, expressing major concern and distrust about his nature and the purpose of his intentions.
 On 23 June 2017, Ashley sold his entire Rangers shareholding to Club 1872 and Julian Wolhardt.

 On 17 November 2022, Ashley bought the CBS arena, Coventry City's stadium.
 On 13 December 2022, it was reported that Ashley had issued an eviction notice to the club, which caused backlash from both the club and fans, as Coventry had previously signed a contract letting them stay in the stadium for an additional 10 years in 2021.
-As of 28 March 2023, negotiations were still in progress, though the club had signed a short-term contract in the meantime.
+The club had signed a short-term contract to extend their tenancy.
+On 23 August 2025, the club announced it had purchased the stadium from Frasers Group, thus granting them full ownership of the stadium.

 Personal life

 Ashley is very private about his personal life.
 In 1988, he married Linda Jerlmyr, a Swedish-born economics graduate, and the couple have three children.
-Their son Ollie is a DJ and former owner of Radar Radio prior to its closure in 2018; their eldest daughter Anna is married to Michael Murray, who succeeded Ashley as chief executive of Frasers following Ashley's resignation; and their younger daughter Matilda is owner of the Double Take cosmetics company, which she founded in 2015.
 Ashley and Jerlmyr divorced in 2003, culminating in one of the biggest settlements in British legal history, with Ashley reportedly handing over the family home, multiple properties, and assets with a total worth of £50 million.